jpeteros/registration-portal/README.md

 # Welcome to Identity Registration Portal
 - A simple crud app using in memory cache with React Hooks & Context API.
-Along with  nodeJS backend apollo server.
+Along with nodeJS backend apollo server for uploading.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).